DosMike/SM-MiscPlugins/README.md

 * sm_edittrack [track] - Open the track editor for the track (ADMFLAG_GENERIC)
 * sm_tracktop [track] - Open the top-scores for the current track, or the specified track
 * sm_stoptrack - End the track a player is currently on

+## [TF2] RaidBlocker
+Collects clients spamming callvote kick and/or sm_votekick.
+Written for TF2, might work in other games idk&idc.
+Configure using defines in the .sp.

+You can target `@botraid` for players calling to many votes joining at the same time, or enable auto ban for anything that spams vote kicks.

 ## [ANY] SlapAndBury
 Three command for admins with the SLAY flag: